dzc15331066/ss-server/README.md

-# ss-server
+# mysocks5
-simple simple server
+a tiny socks5